 I don’t know what to say

 These last few weeks have left me wondering what’s going on in the world.
 I haven’t had the words to say to several events taken place in the lives of our loved ones.
 It’s left me feeling like no one is listening to the prayers of God’s people.
 Have you ever felt this way?
-My aunt was diagnosed with breast cancer, a friend is still fighting fertility issues, and a good friend’s husband tore his Achilles tendon and is out of work for 3 months.
-Mike and I also had job opportunities not work out and my niece, born last week, has been in the Nicu ever since.
+My aunt was diagnosed with breast cancer, a friend is still fighting fertility issues, and a good friend’s husband is out of work for 3 months.
+And my sweet niece, born last week, has been in the Nicu ever since.

 As we’ve walked through these last few weeks, I’ve realized I don’t know what to say to make it better.
-As I asked my husband what he thought and he had a really good point – just love on others.
+As I asked my husband what he thought and he said, ‘just love on others.’
 When you don’t know what to say, love them.
 Take them dinner, pray harder for your niece, take care of your friends kids, and listen as they spill out their hurts and needs.
 Just love on them.

 Suffering is inevitable in the lives of everyone.
 Some people suffer more than others, and some don’t have hardships that rock their world.
 But if you are following after Christ, you will suffer.
 That’s what makes it hard for people to come to Christ and to be a believer.
 It’s not an easy path to walk, but the rewards are great despite the hardship.
 I think as Christians we get trials wrong.
 We ask the wrong questions.
 Instead of asking ‘Why’ or ‘Where are you God?’ we should be asking ‘Who are you God?’, ‘What needs to change in me?’
 ‘What might others see as a result of the change in me?’
 Psalm 34:18 “The Lord is close to the brokenhearted; he rescues those whose spirits are crushed.”